Leafwing-Studios/leafwing-website/content/blog/skeptics-guide-to-machine-learning/index.md

 +++
-title = "A skeptic's guide to adding machine learning to products" description = "Delivering value in the face of hype" date = 2023-10-03 author = "Alice I. Cecile"
+title = "A skeptic's guide to productionizing machine learning" description = "Delivering value in the face of hype" date = 2023-10-03 author = "Alice I. Cecile"